 More visible virus protection

-How can I update to Android O right now?
+How can I update to Android Oreo right now?

-If you have a recent Nexus or Pixel device, then you can download Google’s Android O beta release and install it on your phone.
+If you have a recent Nexus or Pixel device, then you can download Google’s Android Oreo beta release and install it on your phone.
 This of course may be a glitchy experience as it’s an incomplete version of Android’s latest mobile OS.
-However, it’s worth doing if you’re an impatient type who can’t wait to get stuck into Android O.
+However, it’s worth doing if you’re an impatient type who can’t wait to get stuck into Android Oreo.

-Check out our feature on how to update Android for full instructions.
-And stay tuned for our in-depth Android O early review, coming soon.
+Check out our feature on how to update to Android Oreo for full instructions.